brainsstorm/django-openai/README.md

 # django-openai

 Django-OpenAI is an open-source chat application that integrates with OpenAI's GPT-3.5-Turbo, featuring real-time streaming and a sleek, user-friendly interface.
-Designed with simplicity and extensibility in mind, it's easy to set up and customizable to your needs.
+Designed with responsiveness, simplicity, and extensibility in mind: it's easy to set up and customizable to your needs.

 ![Screenshot of Django-OpenAI](https://i.ibb.co/7zfCg2p/Django-Open-AI.png)